 You can add or adjust Tags in the Settings Page > Advanced Settings > Patient Tags.

 Below Patient Tags, you'll see Communication Preferences.
 This is where you can control whether the patient receives emails, texts, or phone calls.
+It will also control the types of messages that are allowed for this patient, as shown in the screenshot below:

 If a patient responds to a message or confirmation with "Unsubscribe", "Stop", "Cancel" they will automatically be sent a message confirming they are opting out, and these communication methods will be toggled off.